DajanaMuho/Insurance-Management-System/README.md

-To present the Machine Learning model predictions and the Data Visualization to insurance companies on a Full-stack management system to visualize the driver behavior.
+To present the Machine Learning model predictions and the Data Visualization to insurance companies on a Full-stack management system to visualize the driver behavior using React and Node.js

 # Project Demo